Alma Jodorowsky

-Alma Jodorowsky (born 26 September 1991) is a French actress, fashion model and singer.
+Alma Jodorowsky (born 26 September 1991) is a French actress, singer, and fashion model.

 Early life

-Jodorowsky is the granddaughter of Alejandro Jodorowsky, movie director and author born to Jewish Ukrainian émigrés in Chile.
-Her father is actor Brontis Jodorowsky, Alejandro's elder son with Bernadette Landru, her mother is Valérie Crouzet and her uncle is the actor and singer Adán Jodorowsky.
+Alma Jodorowsky was born on September 26, 1991 in Paris.
+Her father Brontis Jodorowsky is the son of Chilean-French filmmaker Alejandro Jodorowsky.

-Jodorowsky received her acting training in Parisian theatres and at the Conservatoire du XIVe.
-In 2011 she attended a three months workshop at the New York Film Academy and in 2013 graduated at the Studio Theatre D'Asnières in France.
+Jodorowsky attended the Conservatoire Darius Milhaud in Aix-en-Provence and the Studio-théâtre d'Asnières in Paris.
+2011 she attended a three months workshop at the New York Film Academy.

 Career

 Jodorowsky works in television and films, as well as in the fashion industry.
 She is also the lead vocalist and songwriter of Burning Peacocks, a Paris-based pop band.

 Acting

 Jodorowsky's first acting job was at age fourteen in a French TV movie called Gaspard le Bandit, set during the Ancien Régime.
 She made her big-screen debut as Estelle in the French and American movie Eyes Find Eyes, then in the French comedy Sea, No Sex and Sun.

-In 2013 Jodorowsky played a supporting role in Abdellatif Kechiche's romantic drama Blue Is the Warmest Colour, winner of the Palme d'Or at the 2013 Cannes Film Festival.
+In 2013, Jodorowsky played a supporting role in Abdellatif Kechiche's romantic drama Blue Is the Warmest Colour, winner of the Palme d'Or at the 2013 Cannes Film Festival.
 She landed the lead role of Evelyn in 2016 British film Kids in Love.